 There is a certain point though, where money doesn’t make life easier.
 Research shows that it used to be around $75,000 a year.
 For most of the world, this is an obscene number.
 But if you start reaching that number, what solves the problems that money doesn’t.

-- Generosity: Generosity is not always money, but it certainly can be.
+- Be Generous: Generosity is not always money, but it certainly can be.
 However, generosity has been found to provide long lasting emotional benefits.
 Did you know that people who donated an organ to a stranger experience positive emotional benefits from the memory of that donation decades later?
 Truly the ancients knew their stuff when one said “it is more blessed to give than to receive.”
 Not for vanity sake, and don’t tell anyone.
 But take a moment and remember a time when you gave, donated, or did something generous.
 Measure your emotions.
 How do you feel?
 Good, right?
 Research suggests that the poor give a greater percentage of the income than the rich.
 Generosity is not about a bank account.

-- Relationships: The richer we become, the fewer friends you have that you are convinced are truly your friends, regardless of the money.
+- Have Relationships: The richer we become, the fewer friends you have that you are convinced are truly your friends, regardless of the money.
 I experienced this once on a different continent.
 At a conference, a guy struck up a conversation with me, and we spend three days chatting and hanging.
 I felt I had a friend.
 Then at the end of the conference, he pulls me aside and tells me he needs school fees for his kids.
 3 days is not enough time for me to be convinced he wasn’t working an angle the whole time.
 A longitudinal (over a long period of time) study out of Harvard claims that adjusting for all factors, the single most influencial factor for happiness in life is the wealth of relationships a person has.